keyestudio/KS0526-Keyestudio-Mini-Tank-Robot-V3-Arduino/Arduino-KS0526 Keyestudio Mini Tank Robot V3.md

 #define servoPin 10  //servo Pin

-bool flag;  // flage invarible, used to enter and exit a mode void setup() {
+bool flag;  // flag invariable used to enter and exit a mode void setup() {
   Serial.begin(9600);
   irrecv.enableIRIn();  //Initialize the library of the IR remote